 3. Choose a platform to invest with

-Here’s a rundown of the options you can use to invest in the Nikkei 225 Index:
+Here’s a rundown of the options you can use:

 - Brokers & Nikkei 225 trading platforms.
-If you want to invest in the Nikkei 225 quickly and inexpensively, online brokers offer easy-to-use tools that make the process seamless.
+The best way to invest in the Nikkei 225 index is usually through a broker.
+Brokers offer easy-to-use tools that make the process seamless.
 What online brokers don’t offer, though, is in-depth investment advice.
 So if you’re looking for high-level investment guidance, you might consider other options.

 - Robo advisors.
 Robo advisors execute trades using algorithms, which keeps transaction costs relatively low and avoids the need for human interaction at that stage of the process.
 Despite their automated trade execution function, some robo advisors will still allow you to discuss your investment strategy beforehand with a human being to craft a plan.
 Still, robo advisors don’t usually offer the same level of investment guidance that a top financial advisor does.

 - Financial advisors.
 Financial advisors offer the highest level of investment advice of any of the options available to you.
 They’ll review your financial goals, explain a variety of different investment strategies, and help make sure you stay on track well after your initial investment has been made.
 Financial advisors charge more for their services than what other investment service providers do.
 That extra cost can sometimes be worth it, since financial advisors provide a very high level of customer service.
-However, it probably isn’t worth the expense in this case, since investing in the Nikkei 225 Index is a pretty simple process.
+However, it probably isn’t worth the expense in this case, as the process is pretty simple to do yourself.

 - Banks.
-Investing in the Nikkei 225 Index with your bank gives you the convenience of storing all your financial ventures (e.g. checking and savings accounts, mortgage, line of credit, and investments) with one institution.
+Nikkei 225 Index investing through your bank gives you the convenience of storing all your financial ventures (e.g. checking and savings accounts, mortgage, line of credit, and investments) with one institution.
 The problem is that banks usually charge high fees without providing the level of service that top financial advisors offer.
 So unless convenience is an absolute must for you, you can usually do better with a different approach.